 Luckily, when users overdose, naloxone is available to reverse the potentially fatal effects.
 But it must be given to a patient immediately.

-How Zinnia Healing Provides Support for Heroin Addiction
+How Zinnia Health Provides Support for Heroin Addiction

 Heroin addiction is often severe, and without treatment, users face a high risk of overdose.